dcm9123/diammatics/T1D/README.md

 My initial code `16S_CNV_IMG.py` took the original or alternative names found for the original strain or its closest sister taxa from the rrnDB-v5.1 database and printed out the median, count, min, max of 16S CNV.
 Then I took the median as the number to use for the final 16S CNV.
 After that, the code that I used to do what I explained in the paragraph above is called `adding_16S_CNV.py`

 ### July 21st, 2025
 I have moved on with the PICRUSt2 analysis.
-I have created in my local computer the following reference files and input files for each consortia:
+I have created in my local computer the following reference files and input files for each consortia.
+For simplicity, I am only including the NS1 example:

+Working directory:
+`/Users/danielcm/Desktop/Sycuro/Projects/Diabetes/picrust2_june232025`

 Reference files (only references!
 Not ASVs from the FemMicro output!):
 - `ns1_local_file/ns1_local_file.fasta` this one has the 16S full-length reference sequences (v1v9 and barrnap) aligned with MAFFT.
 - `ns1_local_file/ns1_local_file.hmm` this one has the hmm file created from the previous file.
 It needs to be done from the alignment, not from the unaligned reference sequences